-- 20. In August 2022, the Director General submitted a report to the Board of Governors entitled Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic (GOV/2022/41) covering relevant developments since the previous report in August 2021 (GOV/2021/41).
-The Director General informed the Board of Governors that no new information had come to the knowledge of the Agency that would have an impact on the Agency's assessment that it was very likely that a building destroyed at the Dair Alzour site in 2007 was a nuclear reactor that should have been declared to the Agency by Syria.20 In 2022, the Director General, in his letter dated 16 May 2022, expressed his preparedness to discuss Syria's re-engagement with the Agency and continued to urge Syria to cooperate fully with the Agency in connection with all unresolved issues.
-By the end of 2022, Syria had yet to reply. - 21.
-In 2022, inspections were carried out at the Miniature Neutron Source Reactor facility near Damascus and a LOF in Homs. - 22.
-On the basis of the evaluation of information provided by Syria, and all other safeguards relevant information available to it, the Agency found no indication of the diversion of declared nuclear material from peaceful nuclear activities and no indication of undeclared production or processing of nuclear material at declared facilities and LOFs.
-For 2022, the Agency concluded for Syria that declared nuclear material remained in peaceful activities.
+24. In August 2023, the Director General submitted a report to the Board of Governors entitled Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic (GOV/2023/42) covering relevant developments since the previous report in August 2022 (GOV/2022/41).
+The Director General informed the Board of Governors that no new information had come to the knowledge of the Agency that would have an impact on the Agency's assessment that it was very likely that a building destroyed at the Dair Alzour site in 2007 was a nuclear reactor that should have been declared to the Agency by Syria.20 The Director